KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Now you are able to access the SDK and all its functionality.
 We will move onto connecting to the **KILT blockchain**.

-### Connecting to KILT blockchain
+### Connect to the KILT Blockchain

-Connecting and disconnecting to the KILT is an important step requiring a setup of the configurations.
+Connecting and disconnecting to the KILT blockchain is required for any operation that relies on the KILT blockchain, such as **querying and verifying a Credential**.
-The connection allows to **query**, **verify** and **interact** with the chain.

-**Let's get connected.**

-Inside the `quickstart.js` inside the `main` function, you will need to begin by connecting to a **KILT node**.
+Still within the same `main` function, you need to configure the SDK to connect to a **KILT node**.
-Using the imported SDK, it exposes **`Kilt.init()`** to initalise the connection to the KILT blockchain via an address.
+For this, the SDK exposes **`Kilt.init()`** to configure the address of the node to connect to.

-We will initalise the **KILT blockchain** named the **Spiritnet**.
+We will use the official **Spiritnet** address:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
 >
   {InitSDK}
 </SnippetBlock>

-Now you have initialised the connection, lets connect to the chain.
-Inside the `main` function, lets get the connection using an asynchronous call that creates a connection, or checks if an existing connection is available and connects directly.
+Once the node address has been configured, we can establish a connection with the Spiritnet node.
+Again, the SDK makes this process very easy to follow, by exposing a `Kilt.connect()` function:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
 >
   {Connect}
 </SnippetBlock>

-Now you have connected you have access to the chain, but lets not forget to **close** any connections.
+After establishing a connection, you have access to the chain, but let's not forget to **close** any connections when we are done!
-Its best practice not to leave an connections open, add `Kilt.disconnect()` at the bottom of `main` function.
+Connections to blockchain nodes should be dropped when not needed anymore, and to do that simply call the `Kilt.disconnect()` function at the bottom of `main` function.

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
 >
   {Disconnect}
 </SnippetBlock>

-The `Kilt.disconnect()` will close any established connections.

 **Congratulations!
-You have done connected, lets start querying and fetching data from the chain!**
+You have connected to a Spiritnet node, let's now start querying some data from the chain!**

-## Let's query the chain
+## Query the KILT Blockchain

-Now you have a connection to the chain to query a variety of information using the exposed KILT SDK functionality.
-We will be looking at the **web3names** (`john_doe`) and using them to fetch the corresponding **DID identifier**.
+We will be querying information related to **web3names** (`john_doe`), and we will be using them to retrieve the **KILT DID** linked to it.
-Underneath the blockchain connection, add the following lines.
+In between the `Kilt.connect()` and `Kilt.disconnect()` lines, add the following code:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
   funcEnd="return"
 >
   {FetchDid}
 </SnippetBlock>

-Try executing it and see what comes out.
+Try executing it and check the result.

 Did you get the DID?
 Nice work!
-You have `john_doe`'s DID.
+You now have `john_doe`'s DID.
-Now let's see if they have any credentials availale to verify!
+Now let's see if John Doe has any public KILT Credentials that we could retrieve and verify!

-## Verifying a credential
+## Retrieve and Verify a Credential

-**DIDs** are great tools for identification.
-A DID can have service endpoints on the DID linking to public data.
-Therefore, you can take your credentials and display them for others to see!
+A **KILT DID** can expose service endpoints, which allow to link external resources to the DID.
+One type of external resources is represented by, you guessed it, **KILT Credentials**!
-Lets see how we can check a **DIDs endpoints** and see if `john_doe` has any public credentials for us to **query** and **verify**.
+Therefore, let's see how we can retrieve the **service endpoints** of John Doe's DID and see if it links to any public Credentials for us to **query** and **verify**.

-Let's take the DID that was fetch and see if we can retreives the contents.
-We will add a new line under the `console.log` let's resolve and see the DID with the **DID identifier** fetched with the **web3name**.
+We will keep adding code below what we just added.
+The code snippet retrieves the service endpoints exposed by the DID we found for `john_doe`:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
   funcEnd="return"
 >
   {FetchEndpoints}
 </SnippetBlock>

-Try executing it and see what comes out.
+If the snippet printed some endpoints, congratulations!

-Now we have the **endpoints**!
-Lets see if we can find a credential among them.
+Let's see if we can find a Credential among them.

-We can select one of the endpoints and query the url to see if it returns a credential!
+We can select one of the endpoints and query the URL to see if it returns a Credential:

-A new line after `endpoints` add the following:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
   funcEnd="return"
 >
   {FetchEndpointData}
 </SnippetBlock>

-Try executing it and see what comes out.
-Did you get a partial credential object?
+If the script completes with no errors, it means that we were able to retrieve a Credential using the URL specified in the service endpoint.

-We will have to make sure the credential is **valid** and **structured** correctly.
+We will now have to make sure the Credential is **valid** and has a valid **structure**.
-Lets query with `rootHash` to see if an **attestation** has been written on-chain.
+To do that, we need to query the Credential's `rootHash` from the blockchain to see if it has been **attested** by someone:
-The attestation associated with the `rootHash` is on-chain.
-Lets see if we can validate the data to reconstruct the Credential.

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
   funcEnd="return"
 >
   {BuildCredential}
 </SnippetBlock>

-Execute the script and see if you get John Doe's Credential!
+Execute the script and see if you get a valid attestation for John Doe's Credential!

-Time to verify the credential and make sure it is valid.
-If the **verification** returns true it is **valid**!
+If so, it is then time to verify the Credential.
+This will be indicated by the result of the **verification** process as shown in the snippet below:

 <SnippetBlock
-  className="language-js"
+  className="language-ts"
 >
   {VerifyCredential}
 </SnippetBlock>

-Last step is to excute the code and see what is returned at the end of it!
+Now, the last step is to excute the complete script and wait to see whether we can successfully retrieve **and** verify one of John Doe's Credentials!

 Was it successful?
 Nice Job!

-Want to explore more of KILT's features, check out the DID and Verification guide!
+If you want to explore more about KILT's features, please check out our [Concepts section](../../concepts/01_what_is_kilt.md).
+If you want to dive deeper into the SDK, please advance to the next section: [the KILT Cookbook](./02_cookbook/01_dids/01_light_did_creation.md).